maxcell/prince.dev/content/advanced-context/index.md

 }
 ```

 Now our form is consuming our context and we can just call our `createNotification` any time we need it!
-Here a CodePen of it in application:
+Here a CodeSandbox of it in application:

 <iframe
      src="https://codesandbox.io/embed/intelligent-bush-3sq60?autoresize=1&fontsize=14&theme=dark"